caplin/caplin-dev-tools/cli/templates/app-blank/README.md

 ### `npm run build`

-This will generate a war and a flat file ready to be deployed on your Web server.
+This will generate a war and a flat file in the build folder of your app, ready to be deployed on a Web server.

 The structure of your app, after running the command, can be seen below.